imper86/supervisor-bundle/README.md

 # supervisor-bundle
-Symfony bundle to create/update supervisor configurations and control supervisor process
+Symfony bundle to create/update supervisor configurations and control supervisor process.

+This bundle was heavily inspired by [phobetor/rabbitmq-supervisor-bundle](https://github.com/Phobetor/rabbitmq-supervisor-bundle).

 ## Installation
 Install with composer: